 Spacecraft missions to the station can be grouped into the following three categories:-

-***To date, only two types of spacecraft are capable of flying crew to the station and back to Earth.
-The first station crew, Expedition One, was flown to the station in a Russian Soyuz TM craft using a Russian Soyuz U booster rocket.
-The Soyuz TM craft remained docked to the station for use as an emergency escape vehicle for the station crew.
+The station crews were flown to the station in Russian Soyuz T and TM craft using either a Russian Soyuz U or U2 booster rocket.
+A Soyuz craft always remained docked to the station for use as an emergency escape vehicle for the station crew.
 It was regularly replaced with a "fresh" craft of the same type.

 The table below lists the types of spacecraft and launchers used to build, operate and maintain the Mir space station.